stratis-storage/stratisd/README.md

 Stratisd requires Rust 1.31+ and Cargo to build.
 These may be available via your distribution's package manager.
 If not, [Rustup](https://www.rustup.rs/) is available to install and update the Rust toolchain.
-Once toolchain and other dependencies are in place, run `cargo build` to build, and then run the `stratisd` executable in `./target/debug/` as root.
+Once toolchain and other dependencies are in place, run `make build` to build, and then run the `stratisd` executable in `./target/x86_64-unknown-linux-gnu/debug` as root.
 Pass the `--help` option for more information on additional developer options.

 ##### Secondary dependencies
 The rust library dbus-rs has an external dependency on the C dbus library